 If you are convicted of a domestic assault in Michigan, penalties according to the Michigan Penal Code include:

 - 1st conviction – misdemeanor – Up to 93 days in jail and or a $500 fine.

 - 2nd conviction – misdemeanor – Up to 1 year in jail and or a $1,000 fine.

 - 3+ convictions -felony – Up to 2 years in prison and or a $2,500 fine.

 Domestic violence convictions can impact your life.
 Ensuring you get the best representation in regard to your specific case is important.
-The Law Offices of Daniel J. Harris, P.C. is a criminal lawyer in Gaylord MI.
+Harris Law is a criminal lawyer in Gaylord MI.